Cindy Omatsu

-Cynthia Ann “Cindy” Omatsu (born in Torrance, California, on January 19, 1961) is a Japanese-American black belt in Brazilian Jiu-Jitsu under senior instructor Rigan Machado and Leka Vieira.
+Cynthia Ann “Cindy” Omatsu (born January 18, 1961 in Torrance, California) is a Japanese-American black belt in Brazilian Jiu-Jitsu under senior instructor Rigan Machado and Leka Vieira.
 She is best known for being the first Asian-American and first woman outside of Brazil to be promoted to black belt in Brazilian Jiu-Jitsu.

 Biography

 Cindy was born and raised in Torrance, California the fourth of five children.
 She attended Madrona Middle school and Torrance High School.
 Later earning her Associate of Arts degree from El Camino Junior College.

 Cindy has been training for over eleven years in Brazilian Jiu-Jitsu originally starting for self-defense purposes.
 She enrolled at Rigan Machado’s school in Redondo Beach, California eventually earning her black belt under Machado and Vieira.
 Initially hesitant about training due to the lack of female students she continued training eventually becoming the first Asian-American and first woman outside of Brazil to earn a black belt in the art.